 We view Children Advisory Council is a good demonstration on our dedication to the community.
 We ensure a children-friendly discussion environment will be created where they may form different concern groups at times to freely express their opinion.
 The inclusion of children is a perfect exemplification of the principles of uor foundation.

-Finally, the Board of Councilors will create a Proceeds Steering Committee to oversee the allocation of surplus proceeds, if any, from the operations of Registry.Kids.
+Finally, the Board of Councilors will create a Proceeds Steering Committee to oversee the allocation of surplus proceeds, if any, from the operations of the Registry.
 This Committee may consist of board members, advisory councilors and or outside consultants.

 In general, the principles for the conceptual structure of DotKids Foundation are: